Property Tax Appeals

 The first step in the appeal process is requesting an informal review by an appraiser in the County Assessor's Office.
 Informal Review Requests must be initiated by completing the Informal Review Form attached to the Notice of Real Estate Assessed Value.
-This form must be completed in its entirety and returned to the Office of the County Assessor within 30 days of the date on the Notice of Assessed Value.
+This form must be completed in its entirely and returned to the Office of the County Assessor within 30 days of the date on the Notice of Assessed Value.
 An appraiser will review your property along with the information you provide to support your appeal, and adjustments may be made based on the review.
 Once the informal review is complete you will be sent a Notice of Decision - Informal Review, you may accept the value or appeal further.

 The next step is a more formal appeal to the Board of Equalization and Review.
 The members of this Board are appointed by the County Commissioners and are citizens of Cabarrus County who are familiar with the local real estate market.
 Appeals to the Board of Equalization and Review must be initiated by sending a written request to appear before the Board to the Cabarrus County Board of Equalization and Review, PO Box 707, Concord, N.C.
 28026-0707.
 This request must be returned to the Office of the County Assessor within 30 days of the date on the Notice of Decision - Information Review or anytime prior to the adjournment of the Board.
 The adjournment date for the Board is advertised in the local newspaper and usually occurs in late April.
 Once your request is received, you will be asked to complete an Application for Hearing Form, and upon the timely return of this form, you will be notified of the date of your appointment before the Board.